ace-wg/ace-revoked-token-notification/draft-ietf-ace-revoked-token-notification.md

 * An administrator can access and subscribe to the TRL like a registered device, while getting the full updated representation of the TRL.

 {{fig-protocol-overview}} shows a high-level overview of the service provided by this protocol.
-In particular, it shows the Observe notifications sent by the AS to one administrator and four registered devices, upon revocation of the issued Access Tokens t1, t2 and t3, with token hash th1, th2 and th3, respectively.
+For the sake of simplicity, the example shown in the figure considers the simultaneuous revocation of the three Access Tokens t1, t2 and t3, with token hash th1, th2 and th3, respectively.

+Consistently, the AS adds the three token hashes to the TRL, and appropriately sends Observe notifications to one administrator and four registered devices.
 Each dotted line associated with a pair of registered devices indicates the Access Token that they both own.

 ~~~~~~~~~~~
                     +----------------------+